 1. I wanted to wait until she made her own friends.
 I love my group of mommy friends and their children as well as friends from our different walks of life but if I’m really honest with myself, those are my friends or my husband’s friends and not necessarily Little A’s friends.
 Not that I don’t want to spend time with them or hang out with them to celebrate.
 But let’s face it, a party for kids 4 or under is usually for the parents and their friends.
 I’ve watched Little A “play” with her friends and it consists of her trying to take a toy away from her friend or of each friend playing independently but in the same vicinity.
 I’m sure once she starts school, she will make her own friends and I would be more than happy to help her plan a party.

 2. I wanted to wait until she could help plan a party.
 I know what some of you are thinking.
 How can a little kid help you plan a party?
 I read this blog post from another blogger about how she had her 8 year old plan his own birthday party.
 She gave him a budget, reminded him of what he needed to do, and then let him do it (with guidance of course.)
 And to her surprise, he did a great job, took ownership of his party, had a great time, and appreciated how hard it is to plan a party.
+I even want her to think about things like sorting the Chair rentals in Sacramento, it’s the small details that make the biggest impact.
 I think there is a great lesson that can be learned from it.
 How often do we as parents plan something elaborate and Pinterest-worthy only to have your child not appreciate it or say “that’s it?”

 3. I wanted to wait until she could actually enjoy her party.
 Her first birthday party was at a place where the kids had such a blast playing and running around.
 But Little A was cranky or crying for most of the time.
 It broke my heart to see her this way especially since all of this was for her.
 I realize now that my child is a “slow to warm up” temperament and putting her in a situation where there was a lot of attention placed on her without enough time for her to “warm up” resulted in tantrums and lots of crying.
 And as I stated before, she didn’t have a nap that day so that made it even worse.
 Whatever party we have next, I want her to enjoy it and it probably won’t be until she is a little bit older.
 And it will probably be much smaller with just a few friends that she actually plays with and sees.